 The library collection of the Lancashire Authors' Association stretches back a century.
 The proposal to establish a library was approved at a meeting of the association held at the Railway Mechanics' Institute, Horwich.
 It has grown into one of the largest collections of regional literature in the country and the LAA is delighted that it is now in the safe care of the University of Bolton.
 There is enormous scope to develop the collection and make it available to a wider audience.

 The LAA collection has been moved to the Peter Marsh Library at the University of Bolton and is currently being catalogued and prepared for shelving.
-A spreadsheet of the collection is available here.
+Items that have been catalogued are browsable here.

-Once catalogued the collection will be searchable via Discover@Bolton.
+Once fully catalogued the collection will be searchable via Discover@Bolton and our Library Catalogue.
 The Library will work to increase the discoverability of the collection in future, supporting the work of the LAA to bring Lancashire literature and dialect to a global audience.

 If you have any enquiries about the collection, please Contact Us.